cavenel/mahjong-organizer/README.md

 `manage.py` uses `apps.settings.dev` by default.
 That needs a local Postgres and Redis.
 The standalone settings need neither.

+## Use of AI

+This code base was originally written without AI.
+Claude Code was used later to rework the styling of the app and to make the code more secure and more robust.

 ## License

 [MIT](LICENSE) © 2018-2026 Christophe Avenel.